mridul037/mridul037/README.md

 **Quote of the hour:**

-Programming is a little bit like the army.
-Now that I'm out, it's neat to have had the experience.
+Object-oriented design is the roman numerals of computing.

-~ Wayne Ratliff
+~ Rob Pike
 <pre>

 </pre>